Russia and Black Lives Matter

 The relationship between Russian intelligence services and the Black Lives Matter movement is a concern that emerged among scholars in the late 2010s who have researched Russian interference in United States elections.
-Russian operatives associated with the Internet Research Agency (IRA) have engaged in an online campaign to encourage supporters of the Black Lives Matter movement, while also promoting opposition and violence against the group.
+Russian operatives associated with the Internet Research Agency (IRA) have engaged in an online campaign to both encourage support of and opposition to the Black Lives Matter movement.

 Background

 Soviet media has criticized racial inequality and violence in the United States since at least 1930s, often using this argument to deflect criticism aimed at the human rights abuses in the USSR, or to create a sense of false moral equivalency between the two states.
-Lynchings of African Americans were brought up as an embarrassing skeleton in the closet for the U.S., which the Soviets used as a form of rhetorical ammunition when reproached for their own perceived economic and social failings.
+Lynchings of African Americans were brought up as an embarrassing skeleton in the closet for the U.S., which the Soviets used as a form of rhetorical ammunition when reproached for their own economic and social failings.
 This became known as the "And you are lynching Negroes" argument, later described as whataboutism, and continued during the Cold War and beyond.

 In the late 2010s, researchers found that increases in Russian disinformation activity on Twitter were correlated with increases in polarising conversations regarding the Black Lives Matter movement.
 One such activity included Russian accounts mimicking Black Lives Matter activists, or supported issues central to the Black Lives Matter cause.
 Activities on Facebook include purchasing ads to promote Black Lives Matter.
 Reporting by investigative journalists uncovered Russian links with Facebook pages promoting Black Lives Matter.
 In one instance, Russian activities on social media led to real-life protests on behalf of Black Lives Matter.

 Prior to this development, in 2010, a report commissioned for the United States Senate Intelligence Committee, the Russian firm Internet Research Agency was identified as creating social media accounts as part of a complex campaign to suppress the black American vote.
 However, subsequently, investigative journalists found that the Russian firm sought to promote the issue of Black Lives Matter in order to instigate mistrust in US law enforcement and political institutions.

-Calls for violence

 While Russian operatives have engaged in an online campaign to encourage supporters of the Black Lives Matter movement, their efforts also have included promoting opposition against the group, including inciting violence against the group's supporters.
-Russian operatives encouraged American citizens to commit violence against individuals participating in Black Lives Matter protests, claiming that the protesters were 'unpatriotic' and encouraged opponents to use lethal force against protesters.